History

 However, change also presents opportunity for a community to transmute itself from one form to another.
 Freshwater is well situated as a sister community to larger surrounding towns such as Carbonear, Victoria and Salmon Cove.
 Many who live in these communities have relatives and associates who live in Freshwater, which has kept the name alive in the thoughts of many and attracted others to choose to live there or frequent the community happenings.

-Today Freshwater is an active community, kept alive by several townsfolk who run a very popular Facebook page, organize the Freshwater Coffee House events where various musical acts perform, as well as holding an open mic night and of course the yearly bonfire night on Clown’s Cove Beach which is a highlight of the year.
+Today Freshwater is an active community, kept alive by several townsfolk who run a very popular Facebook page, organize the Freshwater Coffee House events where various musical acts perform, as well as holding an open mic night and of course the yearly Freshwater Fun Festival on Clown’s Cove Beach which is a highlight of the year.

 The story of this small community is far from over.
 Even as places change, family names come and go and the drum of time marches on, so long as new memories are made, and new stories become old stories told through time people will remember this place.
 And they will think of Freshwater and daydream of a place called home.